-National's gang-busting social media policy nearly impossible to police - expert
+National's gang-busting social media policy nearly impossible to police

 "New Zealanders are waking up daily to news of gang shootings and the only question is not if or when there'll be another, but whose street it will be in next time," National leader Christopher Luxon said.

-It is already illegal to display gang insignia on premises owned by Government or local authorities, including schools and hospitals.
+It is already illegal to display gang insignia on premises owned by government or local authorities, including schools and hospitals.

 National's policy would extend that ban to all public places including any location visible from a public place - such as the exterior of a gang clubhouse.